Ducco-The-Duck/StS_Clone/README.md

 ### Discarding Cards
 Discarding a card removes it from its pile and puts it at the top of the discard pile.

+### Purging Cards
+Purging a card removes it from the combat.
+It enters the purge pile.

+### Manifesting Cards
+Manifesting a card adds a card to your draw pile, hand or discard pile.

 ### Knives and Juggling
 Knives are 0 mana attacks which deal damage, draw a card and purge.
 When a knife is drawn, it is discarded and a card is drawn.
 When an attack is played, knives trigger from the discard pile, dealing damage to a random enemy.
 Knife damage counts as attack damage, even if triggered.